On two-variable guarded fragment logic with expressive local Presburger constraints: Two-variable guarded fragment with local Presburger quantifiers GP²

-where $\varphi(x,y)$ is quantifier free. \item Case 3: A subformula with one free variable $x$ of the form:
+where $\varphi(x,y)$ is quantifier-free. \item Case 4: A subformula with one free variable $x$ of the form:

-where $\varphi(x,y)$ is quantifier-free, \end{itemize} All the other cases can be handled symmetrically.
+where $\varphi(x,y)$ is quantifier-free. \end{itemize} All the other cases can be handled in a similar manner.

 We start with Case~1.
 Let $\cP(x)$ be an LP quantifier in form of~(\ref{eq:rename-case-1}).
 We will first convert it to the basic form.
-For each $1\leq i\leq n$, we introduce a new binary predicate symbol $R_i(x,y)$ and rewrite $\cP(x)$ into $\cP'(x)$ as follows.
+We introduce new binary predicates $R_1,\ldots,R_n$ and rewrite $\cP(x)$ into $\cP'(x)$ as: